-- Minor brain damage – tends to be of relatively slight severity, and as such if you make a minor head injury claim then your compensation will be significantly lower than a moderate or severe brain injury claim.
+- Minor brain damage – tends to be of relatively slight severity, and as such if you make a minor head injury claim, then your compensation will be significantly lower than a moderate or severe brain injury claim.
 Minor brain damage is characterised commonly by either resulting in no loss of consciousness or loss of consciousness lasting no longer than 20 minutes.
-Other common symptoms of minor brain damage that you can recognise are nausea, dizziness, and concussion, although for concussion compensation how much you can be compensated does not increase based on duration or severity.
+Other common symptoms of minor brain damage that you can recognise are nausea, dizziness, and concussion.
+However, for concussion compensation, how much you can be compensated does not increase based on duration or severity.

-- Moderate/severe brain damage – can be extremely serious and is normally characterised by a loss of consciousness that lasts for any period longer than 6 hours, with very severe brain injuries potentially causing a loss of consciousness for longer than 24 hours.
+- Moderate/severe brain damage – can be severe and is normally characterised by a loss of consciousness that lasts for any period longer than 6 hours, with very severe brain injuries potentially causing a loss of consciousness for longer than 24 hours.
 However, other symptoms can include long-term memory loss, blood and other clear fluids coming out from your nose and ears, and hearing or vision loss.
-It is because these symptoms are the most dangerous and serious out of all of the different categorisations of brain injury that you will receive significantly higher compensation than the minor or moderate brain injury compensation amount if your claim is found to be legitimate.
+It is because these symptoms are the most severe and dangerous out of all of the different categorisations of brain injury that you will receive significantly higher compensation than the minor or moderate brain injury compensation amount if your claim is found to be legitimate.

-Under the close guidance and advice of our company, it can be amazingly simple to begin the process of your brain injury compensation claim.
+Under the close guidance and advice of our company, it can be straightforward to begin the process of your brain injury compensation claim.

-As previously stated, the first step for you to take is to collect the necessary evidence to prove the claim that you are making concerning your brain injury.
-This includes proof of the accident, proof of your brain injury, and proof that the party you are making a claim against is liable for your accident.
+As previously stated, the first step for you to take is to collect the necessary evidence to prove the claim that you are making concerning your injury.
+This includes proof of the accident, evidence of your brain injury, and proof that the party you are claiming against is liable for your accident.
 Then, after this evidence has been collected, you can call our company for free on 0800 073 8804 to get clear initial advice about whether you should take your claim further and what additional evidence you may need to collect to ensure the legitimacy of your claim.

-If this goes well and we believe you to have a legitimate claim then, we will offer to represent you legally, and help you make a claim for compensation.
-As an added bonus to this, our company operates under a ‘No Win, No Fee’ policy that acts as an added safety barrier to your claim and your finances that will be explained in more detail below.
+If this goes well and we believe you have a legitimate claim, we will offer to represent you legally, and help you claim compensation.
+As a bonus to this, our company operates under a ‘No Win, No Fee’ policy that acts as an added safety barrier to your claim and your finances that will be explained in more detail below.

 - General damages – these damages cover the direct effects of your brain injury upon your quality of life, such as long-term physical problems and emotional suffering as well as physical pain.

-- Special damages – these damages cover less direct and quantitative effects of your brain injury, such as the loss of future earnings as result of long-term problems that arise as result of your brain injury.
+- Special damages – these damages cover less direct and quantitative effects of your brain injury, such as the loss of future earnings due to long-term problems that arise as a result of your incident.

 - Financial damages – these damages cover the direct financial costs related to the injury, such as the cost of adapting or moving house to better suit your new living requirements, the cost of care at home if it is needed, or the cost of private specialist schooling.

-- Medical costs – these costs are also commonly claimed in brain injury compensation claims and cover a variety of costs such as access to non-NHS health care, either privately or internationally seeking treatment that is not available on the NHS, and long-term rehabilitation to improve your chances of fully recovering from your brain injury.
+- Medical costs – these costs are also commonly claimed in brain injury compensation claims and cover a variety of costs such as access to non-NHS health care, either privately or internationally seeking treatment that is not available on the NHS.
+Long-term rehabilitation to improve your chances of fully recovering from your injuries.

 Although it is impossible to give a firm indication of just how much you might receive in compensation for a brain injury, the figures below are a rough guideline.
 Every case is different with its own unique circumstances, so your case may award a different level of compensation than these examples: